Model Outputs

 Your model produces forecast data by writing an output file to the platform.

-During a model run, the container uploads its results to the URL specified by
+During a model run, your model must upload its results to the URL specified by

 the OUTPUT_URL environment variable using an HTTP PUT request.
 The platform

-processes this file, stores the forecast data, and makes it available in pdView.
+processes this file, stores the forecast data, and makes it available in the

 When your container finishes its forecast computation, it must upload the result